 - The verification status says 100%, what does this mean?

 - During the verification process, you see a bar showing the total progress displayed in percentages for each data group.
-If you specified all required data and sent all regarding documents, BL3P will review the submitted data and will approve or deny your verification request within two business days.
+If you specified all required data and sent all regarding documents, BL3P will review the submitted data and will approve or deny your verification request within five business days.
 BL3P will send you an e-mail with the result of the verification request review.